kshashov/spring-boot-starter-telegram/README.md

 If you want to add additional arguments or result values types for your controller methods, you should declare a new component:
 * `BotHandlerMethodArgumentResolver` to support an additional type of method argument
 * `BotHandlerMethodReturnValueHandler` to support an additional type of method result
-* `ResolversContainer` to manually configure all enabled argument resolvers and result value handlers
+* `TelegramBotGlobalPropertiesConfiguration` to manually configure all enabled argument resolvers and result value handlers

 ## Configurations